coindxter/linshield/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to acknowledge Ethan Fowler for his script that I have implemnted in this script.
+I would like to acknowledge Ethan Fowler for his script that I have implemnted in this project.
 This is the link to his [repository](https://github.com/ponkio/CyberPatriot/tree/master)

 <!-- RESOURCES -->
 ## Resources